Mechanized minds: AI's hidden impact on human thought - Big Think

 Thursday, June 27, 2024

-As mentioned, there're two perspectives from which you can see the world.
-From one perspective, the reference point is somewhere outside you, and you're on the periphery.
-From the other perspective, the reference point is you, and you're the centre of the universe.
+As mentioned, there are two perspectives from which you can see the world.
+From one, the reference point is outside of you, and you're on the periphery.
+From the other, the reference point is you, and you are the centre of the Universe.

-So, what happens when, during zazen, for example, you lose the centre and a thought comes into your mind?
-You become entangled, in quantum sence, with someone or something.
-It always drains your energy, and sometimes you may even feel like you've lost something: a manipulator can make you doubt your plans and ambitions and cause the feeling that some part of you has been taken away.
-But in fact, you've lost nothing but only gained, and all you have to do is cut off these new ties to become independent/unentangled again -- this is a well-known Zen wisdom and now you can see why it works.
+So, what happens during zazen, for example, when you lose the centre and a thought comes into your mind?
+You become entangled, in a quantum sense, with someone or something.
+This process always drains your energy, and you may even feel as if you've lost something.
+A manipulator can make you doubt your plans and ambitions, causing the sensation that a part of you has been taken away.
+In reality, you've lost nothing but only gained, and all you have to do is cut off these new bonds to become disentangled, i.e. independent, again -- this is a well-known Zen wisdom, and now you can see why it works.

-What I'm saying is that some part of your potential has turned into these new ties, and these are the same ties which are responsible for 'spooky action at a distance'; the process is quite reversible, and there's no any loss of information in this case.
+What I'm suggesting is that a part of your potential has transformed into these new bonds.
+These are the same bonds responsible for Einstein's 'spooky action at a distance'; the process is quite reversible, with no loss of information in this case.

 To be continued.